 To qualify for home oxygen therapy, consider taking the following 5 steps:

-If you enjoy the freedom and independence that comes from using oxygen on the go, you may want to consider a portable oxygen concentrator like the Inogen One models.
+If you want to enjoy peace of mind that comes from using oxygen on the go, you may want to consider a portable oxygen concentrator like one of the Inogen One models.
 Inogen products may be covered by insurance companies, including Medicare and Medicaid, to help with payments or rental of our oxygen products.
 With an Inogen One, Medicare may pay for portable oxygen rental if all of the following apply to you: